Skip to Content

 Polynesian Fire Luau is a family-friendly Myrtle Beach must see!
 Learn all about it at www.drugstoredivas.net.

-While we were eating, three of the performers played guitar, ukulele, and drums.
-They played and sang traditional songs, and then pop favorites like Magic’s Rude and an Over The Rainbow/What A Wonderful World medley.
+While we were eating, there was live music by a trio on guitar, ukulele, and drums.
+They performed traditional songs and pop favorites (like Magic’s Rude and an Over The Rainbow/What A Wonderful World medley).

 Polynesian Fire Luau is a family-friendly Myrtle Beach must see!
 Learn all about it at www.drugstoredivas.net.